 There is a significant variety in the level of disclosure by oil and gas companies on their emissions performance.
 Emissions data, when disclosed, are presented in aggregated form, making it difficult to analyse the causes for the overall trend.
 Furthermore, there is lack of transparency on the variability of emission performance across companies' assets.
 Total S.A., Shell, BP, ENI and Chevron do annually report natural gas flaring in their corporate reporting, but formats vary.
 ExxonMobil does not report flaring volumes explicitly.
 Compared to its peers, Chevron has a more detailed reporting that includes flaring intensity and absolute flare volumes for the most recent five years.
 Its upstream flaring equity emissions for CO2 are reported in tonnes and for methane and other greenhouse gases in tonnes as well as tonnes CO2-equivalent (CO2e).
-Gas flared volumes are reported in MMscf.16 This contrasts with BP that provides a single number for total hydrocarbons flares in tonnes compared to the year prior.17
+Gas flared volumes are reported in MMscf.
+This contrasts with BP that provides a single number for total hydrocarbons flares in tonnes compared to the year prior.
+The contrasts with BP that provides a single number for total hydrocarbons flares in tonnes compared to the year prior.